Climate Change

 Resource Efficiency

-• Improved productivity due to enhanced processes.
+• Improved productivity resulting from enhanced processes.

 Stricter promotion of energy saving measures during manufacturing (Transition Risks)